-- 9> In your notebook, match the words in bold from the text in exercise 5 with the definitions below. - 1 part or section of a whole 🖾 - 2 logical, based on reason 🚈 - 3 not harmful 🖾 - 4 negative or destructive things 🖾 < - 5 causing someone to feel isolated or alone - 6 easily hurt or harmed 🖾 - 7 full of, a lot of 🖾 - 10 Read the sentences below and explain the highlighted expressions.
-Then translate the expressions into Polish. - 1 If I have strong feelings about a person, I say it up front. - 2 When Kyle is upset, he tends to go ballistic, shouting and even throwing things around the room. - 3 Whatever Kelly tells you, take it with a pinch of salt. - 4 If you have a blazing row with a friend, don't fret.
-Thinking about it endlessly won't get you anywhere. - 5 It goes without saying that all relationships have their ups and downs. - 11 The parts of the collocations in the sentences below have been mismatched.
+- 9) In your notebook, match the words in bold from the text in exercise 5 with the definitions below. - part or section of a whole portion - logical, based on reason cogent - 3 not harmful benign - 4 negative or destructive things evils - 5 causing someone to feel isolated or alone alienating - 6 easily hurt or harmed vulnerable - 7 full of, a lot of rife with - 10 Read the sentences below and explain the highlighted expressions.
+Then translate the expressions into Polish. - 1 If I have strong feelings about a person, I say it up front. to say sth very directly and honestly = powiedzieć coś wprost, bez ogródek - 2 When Kyle is upset, he tends to go ballistic, shouting and even throwing things around the room. to become extremely angry = dostać szału, wściec się - 3 Whatever Kelly tells you, take it with a pinch of salt. to question if something is actually true or entirely true = odnosić się do czegoś z rezerwą - 4 If you have a blazing row with a friend, don't fret.
+Thinking about it endlessly won't get you anywhere. not to worry or get upset = nie martwić się/nie gryźć się czymś - 5 It goes without saying that all relationships have their ups and downs. it is not necessary to state because it is so obvious = to się rozumie samo przez się - 11) The parts of the collocations in the sentences below have been mismatched.
 Match up the correct parts of the phrases in bold.
-Write the answers in your notebook. - 1 We tend to think our parents have many bad fears. - 2 Some teenagers feel that their personal connectedness is more important than meeting friends in real life. - 3 There's no online argument for smoking! - 4 Their cogent connections, such as social media friends, are very important to young people. - 5 My digital approach is to put my phone away when I'm with people who are bothered by my looking at it. - 6 How to steer clear of people with unfounded intentions?
+Write the answers in your notebook. - 1 We tend to think our parents have many bad fears. unfounded fears - 2 Some teenagers feel that their personal connectedness is more important than meeting friends in real life. digital connectedness - 3 There's no online argument for smoking! cogent argument - 4 Their cogent connections, such as social media friends, are very important to young people. online connections - 5 My digital approach is to put my phone away when I'm with people who are bothered by my looking at it. personal approach - 6 How to steer clear of people with unfounded intentions? bad intentions be a bone of contention bone up on sth be bone idle feel sth in your bones cut to the bone make no bones about sth have a bone to pick with sb